rchain/rchain/docs/rholang/rholangmatchingtut.md

 ## Patterns we are allowed to match

 Let's clarify the implications of the following sentence from the Rholang tutorial: "There are two kinds of values in Rholang, names and processes.
-Patterns are names or processes with free variables, which appear to the left of an arrow in a `for` or a `match`."
-This has a couple of implications that were not explicitly stated in the tutorial.
+Patterns are names or processes with free variables, which appear to the left of an arrow in a `for` or after the `match` keyword."

 The first is that a program cannot have any free variables.
 It also can't have any logical connectives `/\` or `\/`, joins, etc unless they form part of a pattern.
 Logical connectives, joins and arrows can be used if they are in patterns within the program, and any variable in a program must be at most locally free.
 For example, the following code snippets are not valid programs, despite the fact that they are valid components of patterns: